ViewComponent/view_component/docs/api.md

 ### `ReservedPluralSlotNameError`

+COMPONENT declares a slot named SLOT_NAME, which is a reserved word in the ViewComponent framework.

+To fix this issue, choose a different name.

+### `ReservedSingularSlotNameError`

-COMPONENT_CLASS_NAME declares a slot named SLOT_NAME, which is a reserved word in the ViewComponent framework.
+COMPONENT declares a slot named SLOT_NAME, which is a reserved word in the ViewComponent framework.

 To fix this issue, choose a different name.